swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 For example, when type-checking a source file with an `internal import SomeModule`, we consider all declarations imported from `SomeModule` to have an access level of `internal` in the context of the file.
 In this case, type-checking will enforce that declarations imported as `internal` are only referenced from `internal` or lower declaration signatures and in regular function bodies.
-They cannot appear in public declarations, `@usableFromInline` declarations, or inlinable code.
+They cannot appear in public declaration signatures, `@usableFromInline` declaration signatures, or inlinable code.
 This will be reported by the familiar diagnostics currently applied to access-level modifiers on declarations and to inlinable code.

 We apply the same logic for `package`, `fileprivate` and `private` import statements.